lllohr/Ocean_Plastic_Pollution/README.md

 ---

 What we found was not what we expected.
-We expected that the higher the GDP and therefore, the higher the consumerism, the higher the plastic waste.
+We expected that the higher the GDP, and therefore, the higher the consumerism, the higher the plastic waste.

 ---
 ![Top Country Contributors](https://github.com/lllohr/Ocean_Plastic_Pollution/blob/7c6eb55148c7bee98ae37ade5c9c73915067f061/Machine_Learning/images/top_countries_mt.png)